-overall dynamics of national wealth (Table VI).
+Turning now to net foreign assets, we find that capital gains and losses on external portfolios have played a large role in the overall dynamics of national wealth (Table VI).
 The U.S. and German cases are particularly striking.
-In the Unite dStates, net capital gains on cross-border portfolios represent one third of total capital gains at the national level.
-Absent net foreign gains, the U.S. wealth-income ratio would not have increased at all since 1970.
-52 In Germany virtually all capital losses at the national level can be attributed to foreign assets.
+In the U.S., net capital gains on cross-border portfolios represent one third of total capital gains at the national level.
+Absent net foreign gains, the U.S. wealth-income ratio would not have increased at all since 1970.52 In Germany virtually all capital losses at the national level can be attributed to foreign assets.

-The reason capital gains on foreign portfolios matter so much is that the gross foreign positions of countries have massively increased since the 1970s-the rise has been spectacular in Europe, a bit less so in the world's largest economies, the United States and Japan.53 A significant share of each country's
+The reason why capital gains on foreign portfolios matter so much is that the gross foreign positions of countries have massively increased since the 1970s - the rise has been spectacular in Europe, a bit less so in the world's largest economies, the U.S. and Japan.53 A significant share of each country's domestic capital is now owned by other countries.
+With huge gross positions, even moderate returns differential on cross-border assets and liabilities are enough to generate large and volatile gains and losses on net foreign wealth over time and across countries.